 If you're worried about the damage to your health from smoking, you may be thinking about using an e-cigarette.

-Quit4Life is proud to be one of the first "e-cigarette and vaping friendly" NHS stop smoking services in the country.
+Quit4Life are proud to be one of the first "e-cigarette and vaping friendly" NHS stop smoking services in the country.

 Whether you quit smoking using traditional medication or an e-cigarette, evidence shows that you have a much better chance of quitting with the support of Quit4Life.